Want to know if Semrush is worth the cost? Find out in our in-depth Semrush review.

 If you sign up for the Pro plan, you’ll get access to keyword, domain, and backlink analytics but you won’t have access to the content marketing toolkit.
 You’ll also miss out on some advanced features like historical data and Google Data Studio integration.

 The Guru plan is the next step up and is our go-to recommendation for most users.
-It starts from $191.62/month if billed annually and comes with sufficient usage limits for pretty much any type of user (including SMEs, agencies, and marketing consultants).
+It starts from $249.95/month and comes with sufficient usage limits for pretty much any type of user (including SMEs, agencies, and marketing consultants).

 Guru users can have up to 15 projects and track up to 1500 keywords with daily updates.
 They’re limited to 30k domain and keyword analytics results per report, 5k reports per day, and 300k page crawl credits per month.